sipeed/MaixPy_Doc_Us_En_Backup/module/boot.rst

 Detect mode
 ~~~~~~~~~~~~~~~~
-Pin 15 is detected.
-If the pin is high, it will enter test mode.
+Pin 18 is detected.
+If the pin is low, it will enter test mode.
 The test mode will initialize the camera ov2640 and display lcd st7789 and let them work.
-If it is low, skip the test mode.
+If it is high(default), skip the test mode.

 Boot
 ~~~~~~~~~~~~